December Avenue (band): Artistry

 Their music has been described as pop rock, indie rock and alternative rock.
 Baby A. Gil of The Philippine Star described their sound as "pop rock of the light kind that echoes early Manila Sound" with sweet and simple lyrics.
 Their music has also been influenced by pop.
 Lead vocalist Zel Bautista has been influenced by the R&B genre.
 Vocalist Zel Bautista infrequently employs screaming vocals signifying pain and grief.

-According to them, the songs they write are for helping people move on in life.
-They are based on their real-life experiences.
-Their lyrics are honest and sentimental, yet optimistic.
-Although they are known for songs about "life and loss", they also want to cover more inspirational and hopeful themes in their future projects.
+According to the band, their songs are meant to help people move on in life.
+Their lyrics are based on real-life experiences; honest and sentimental, yet optimistic.
+Although they're known for songs about "life and loss", they also want to cover more inspirational and hopeful themes in their future projects.